-Here are five of the best two-way radio emergency communication practices.
+Here are six of the best two-way radio emergency communication practices.

 1) Know the Ins and Outs of Your Radio